 This report shows a list of all VMs with snapshots, including the oldest and the largest snapshots in the virtual environment.

-- Top Snapshot Size (GB) and Top Snapshot Age (Days) charts display top 5 VMs with the oldest and the largest snapshots in the virtual environment.
+- The Top VMs by Active Snapshot Size (GB) and Top VMs by Active Snapshot Age (Weeks) charts display top 5 VMs with the oldest and the largest snapshots in the virtual environment.

 Outdated snapshots consume valuable storage resources.
 Best practices for snapshots recommend that you delete snapshots older than 3 days, since they no longer reflect recent VM changes.